Dandelions dare to dizzy the gardener,

 Tiger lilies and cats don’t go together,

-Nor do most people and purple sage.
+Nor do some people and purple sage.

 But what would I do with an empty vase